-With the passing of Thanksgiving, the holiday season is officially upon us.
+With the passing of Thanksgiving, the holiday season is officially upon us and decorating safety is important.
 It’s that time of year when colorful lights, wreaths, and Christmas trees are going up, and families are recognizing their unique traditions through a manger, menorah, kinara, and many other decorative items are adorning mantles and tables all over the United States.
 While these beautiful and symbolic decorations create the atmosphere of the winter holidays, they can also deafen your cheer in a matter of minutes.

 Each year, there are over 1,500 fires that start with holiday decorations, and that number doesn’t even include the indoor Christmas trees that catch aflame.
 The damage from Christmas tree fires each year is upwards of $16 million.
 The U.S. Fire Administration says their busiest time of year is the months of November, December, and January.
 These fires are responsible for several deaths and many injuries, not to mention the expense of property damage.